WGVU-TV: Early years

 WGVC-TV began broadcasting on December 17, 1972.
 The inaugural program, an interview with Grand Valley State College president Arend Lubbers, was filmed at WZZM because channel 35 did not yet have its own camera.
 In addition to evening PBS programs, it supplied seven hours each weekday of instructional programs to schools and aired Sesame Street and The Electric Company, both previously seen on WZZM in the absence of a local public TV station.
-Initially, the station was unable to carry live PBS programming; by 1974, when it was interconnected, it was one of 16 non-interconnected stations among PBS's roster of 245 members.
+Initially, the station was unable to carry live PBS programming; it was one of 16 non-interconnected stations among PBS's roster of 245 members.
 While some shows aired on a one-month delay, more timely programs, such as Wall Street Week and Washington Week in Review, either went unaired or were out of date: general manager Gordon Lawrence noted, "It was sort of embarrassing.
 We had a program speculating on Richard Nixon's resignation two days after he resigned."
+After almost three years of requests, WGVC-TV received funding from the Corporation for Public Broadcasting for a microwave link to the PBS network in 1974.

-In 1974, the station doubled its effective radiated power, improving reception and enabling the station to be added to the cable system serving Battle Creek.
+Channel 35 originally operated at 562,000 watts, producing a signal that resulted in spotty reception and snowy pictures even in some areas close to Grand Rapids.
+In 1974, the station doubled its effective radiated power to 1 million watts, improving reception and enabling the station to be added to the cable system serving Battle Creek alongside Michigan State's WKAR-TV (successor to WMSB) and Detroit's WTVS.
 The station aired a number of local programs in the mid-1970s, including a community affairs show, a weekly arts program, replays of Grand Valley State College football games, and Thinking of Holland, presenting Dutch culture and media.
 It acquired a mobile unit and a color video tape machine in 1976 using federal grants, though the mobile unit was expensive and required half the station's staff to run, limiting its use.
 A high school quiz show debuted in January 1978.